openconfig/featureprofiles/feature/system/gnmi/cliorigin/mixed_oc_cli_origin_support_test/README.md

     *   `origin: ""` (openconfig, default origin) setting the DUT port-1 string value at `/interfaces/interface/config/description` to `"from oc"`.

-*   Validate that DUT port-1 description has `"foo2"`.
+*   Validate that DUT port-1 description is `"from oc"`.

 *   Push overlapping mixed SetRequest specifying OpenConfig before CLI for DUT port-1.